jamesoff/www-jamesoff-net/_posts/2013-07-20-ynab-category-check-workflow-for-alfred-2.markdown

 - Mac OS X
 - alfred
 tags: []
+summary: An Alfred 2 workflow which looks up budget information from You Need A Budget.
 ---
 This is a workflow which lets you look up how much you have left in a [You Need a Budget](http://www.youneedabudget.com) category for the current month.